What is the New Hampshire Executive Council?

 Why is the Executive Council So Important to Sexual and Reproductive Health Care?

-Approves contracts, including Planned Parenthood of Northern New England’s
+- Votes on contracts, including Planned Parenthood of Northern New England’s Family Planning contract;

 Commissioners and Department Heads

-The Executive Council approves or rejects appointments of NH state commissioners, including the commissioner of the Department of Health and Human Services, which administers the NH Family Planning Program, the state HIV/STD Prevention Program, and other programs that directly affect sexual and reproductive health care.
+The Executive Council approves or rejects appointments of NH state commissioners, including the commissioner of the Department of Health and Human Services, which administers the NH Family Planning Program.